pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export function addToGrow15ArrayUniquely<T>(target: T[], count: Integer, addition: readonly T[]): number;

+// Warning: (ae-missing-release-tag) "AddToWatchmakerListDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class AddToWatchmakerListDataDefinition extends WatchmakerDataDefinition {
+    // (undocumented)
+    listId: string;
+    // (undocumented)
+    get referencable(): boolean;
+}

 // Warning: (ae-missing-release-tag) "AdiPublisher" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)